sass/sass/doc-src/SASS_CHANGELOG.md

 * Decimal numbers now default to five digits of precision after the decimal point.

+* The \{Sass::Script::Functions::EvaluationContext.options options hash}
+  available to Sass functions now contains the filename of the file that the function was executed in, rather than the top-level file.

 ### Backwards Incompatibilities -- Must Read!

 #### `@extend` Warnings